tomooda/ViennaTalk/docs/index.md

 What's new in the latest release
 ---

+* Codename Lyon has been released.
+(Apr 30, 2024)
+   - Specification slicing for VDM-SL
+   - New UI design for Refactoring Browser
+      - Playground with state variables table
+      - EpiLog to journal and version specification changes and evaluations
+   - ranspiler can be used as an alternative interpreter.
+   - Support traces definitions
+   - Migration to Pharo 12

 * Codename Firenze has been released.
 (May 19, 2023)
   - migration to Pharo 11